williamyang98/embedded_scratchpad/arduino_st7789/README.md

 # Introduction
-A small test harness to simulate the st7789 display and visualise it in the browser.
+Project involving the st7789 display using it with an Arduino and simulating it in a test environment

 ![./docs/screenshot.png](./docs/screenshot.png)